rpmuller/ePubs/WesternPhilosophy.md

 (3) Over-estimation of deduction as a- form of argument.
 On each of these three, something must be said.

-(i) Formal defect*.
-Ix?t us begin with the two statements "Socrates is a man" and "all Greeks are men."
+(1) _Formal defects_.
+Let us begin with the two statements "Socrates is a man" and "all Greeks are men."
 It is necessary to make a sharp distinction between these two, which is not done in Aristotelian logic.
-The statement "all Greeks arc men" is commonly interpreted ss implying that there are Greeks: without
+The statement "all Greeks arc men" is commonly interpreted as implying that there are Greeks: without this implication, some of Aristotle's syllogisms are not valid.

-219

-WESTERN PHILOSOPHICAL THOUGHT

-this implication, some of Aristotle's syllogisms are not valid.
 Take for instance:

 "All Greeks are men, All Greeks are white, therefore some men are white."
 This is valid if there are Greeks, but not otherwise.
 If I were to say:

 "All golden mountains are mountains, all golden mountains are golden, therefore some mountains are golden," my conclusion